How to Use AI to REDUCE EFFICIENCY and INCREASE Legal Costs

 Only send the ones that truly merit discussion.

-7. Avoid "Stump the Lawyer" Games and Internal Confusion
+7. Avoid "Stump the Lawyer" Games and Similar Wastes of Time

-Some employees misuse AI to challenge attorneys and impress management.
-But playing "stump the lawyer" with obscure issues does more harm than good.
+Some employees misuse AI to challenge attorneys and impress management by using a LLM to spot a laundry list of potentially irrelevant issues.
+But playing "stump the lawyer" with obscure issues spotted by a LLM does more harm than good.
 Managers should ensure:

-• Law firms deliver real human expertise—not just AI paraphrasing
+• The company’s firms deliver real human expertise—not just AI drafting

 • Legal advice isn’t sourced blindly from machine-generated suggestions

-Remember: You shouldn’t pay expert rates for AI-generated boilerplate.
+Remember: You shouldn’t pay expert rates for AI-generated work product.

 8. Know When to Intervene Like a Human

 If you receive a draft or set of comments that’s clearly low quality, it’s okay to pick up the phone.
-A short conversation between humans can save days of unnecessary legal back-and-forth.
-Say something like:
+A short conversation between humans can save days of unnecessary legal back-and-forth and the related costs.
+Depending upon the context, it may be reasonable to say something like:

 “We looked at your draft, and it’s not really appropriate for this deal.
-Let’s recalibrate and save everyone some time.”
+Let’s recalibrate and save everyone some time and legal expense.”

 Conclusion: